yurisuika/Zehn/README.md

 - Replace PNG icons with Segoe MDL2 Assets font glyphs or SVG maybe?
 - Implement Reveal effects
 - Figure out to implement Reveal on stuff that isn't initially loaded
-- Figure out why text rendering is so much blurrier than in UWP apps???
+- Figure out why Webkit text rendering is so much blurrier than in UWP apps???
 - Figure out how to get JS to move classes again when reloaded and not just on initial load
 - Maybe do browser content?
 - Anything I haven't come across from daily use